To install the

 To manage the branches and environments with the Project Web Interface, see Manage branches with the Project Web Interface.

-Magento Cloud CLI commands are very similar to Git commands.
-You can use them to connect to your Magento Commerce Cloud project and manage your Magento Commerce Cloud environments.
+magento-cloud CLI commands are similar to Git commands.
+You can use them to connect to your Adobe Commerce on cloud infrastructure project and manage your Adobe Commerce on cloud infrastructure environments.
 Although you can run the commands from any directory, we recommend that you run them from a project directory.
 When run from a project directory, you can omit the